Radonirinaunimi/neopdf/docs/installation.md

 maturin develop --release
 ```

-This will build and install the `NeoPDF` Python extension in your current environment. `neopdf` is
+This will build and install the `NeoPDF` Python extension in your current environment.
+Alternatively,
-also available on ...
+`neopdf` is  also available on the Python Package Index (PyPI) and therefore can be installed with
+your favourite Python's package manager.
+For example, using [pipx](https://pipx.pypa.io/stable/):

 ```bash
 pipx install neopdf